As amended and approved October 2014

 Section 2: Voting and Elections

-LRL Elections will take place during the month of May in a manner prescribed by the Executive Committee.
-The slate will be approved by a simple majority.
-Votes will be due no later than midnight in the sender’s time zone on May 15.
-The newly elected list of LRL officers will be announced to the full membership no later than June 1.
+LRL Elections will take place during the month of May in a manner prescribed by the LRL Executive Committee, which may include, but is not limited to, conducting the election by email ballot.
+The candidate will be approved by a simple majority of eligible members casting a vote.
+The deadline for voting will be set by the LRL Executive Committee but shall be no later than May 31.
+The newly elected secretary and list of continuing LRL officers will be announced to the full membership no later than June5.

 Section 3: Terms of Office

 The current chair shall preside at the LRL business meeting held in conjunction with the NCSL Legislative Summit.
-The term of office of the newly elected officers will commence at the end of the Legislative Summit held in that year.
+The terms of office of the newly elected secretary and other officers will commence at the end of the Legislative Summit held in that year.

 Article V: Publications and Communications

-The staff section shall publish an annual online membership directory, a periodic newsletter and other publications and reports at the discretion of the Executive Committee or chair.
-The chair or the chair’s designee shall provide the members with a monthly update on staff section activities.
+The staff section shall publish an annual online membership directory, a periodic newsletter and other publications and reports at the discretion of the LRL Executive Committee or chair.

 Article VI: LRL Revenue Account